-- In all cases, reports on remuneration should provide a narrative overview of the case.
-Matters relevant to an overview are: - a) the complexity of the case; - b) any exceptional responsibility falling on the office-holder; - c) the office-holder's effectiveness; - d) the value and nature of the property in question. - 4.
-The information provided will depend upon the basis or bases being sought or reported upon, and the stage at which it is being provided.
-An overview might include: - a) an explanation of the nature, and the office-holder's own initial assessment, of the assignment (including the anticipated return to creditors) and the outcome (if known); - b) initial views on how the assignment was to be handled, including decisions on staffing or subcontracting and the appointment of advisers; - c) any significant aspects of the case, particularly those that affect the remuneration and cost expended; - d) the reasons for subsequent changes in strategy; - e) the steps taken to establish the views of creditors, particularly in relation to agreeing the strategy for the assignment, budgeting, and fee drawing; - f) any existing agreement about remuneration; - g) details of how other professionals, including subcontractors, were chosen, how they were contracted to be paid, and what steps have been taken to review their fees; - h) in a larger case, particularly if it involved trading, considerations about staffing and managing the assignment and how strategy was set and reviewed; - i) details of work undertaken during the period; - j) any additional value brought to the estate during the period, for which the office holder wishes to claim increased remuneration.
+- 3. In all cases, reports on remuneration should provide a narrative overview of the case.
+Matters relevant to an overview are: - the complexity of the case, - b) any exceptional responsibility falling on the office holder, - the office holder's effectiveness, and - d) the value and nature of the property in question. - 4.
+The information provided will depend upon the stage at which it is being provided.
+An overview might include: - An explanation of the nature, and the office holder's own assessment, of the assignment (including the anticipated return to creditors) and the outcome (if known). - A commentary on how the assignment has been handled, including decisions on staffing or subcontracting and the appointment of advisers. - Any significant aspects of the case, particularly those that affect the remuneration and cost expended. - The reasons for subsequent changes in strategy. - The steps taken to establish the views of creditors, particularly in relation to agreeing the e) strategy for the assignment, budgeting, and fee drawing. - Any existing agreement about remuneration. f) - Details of how other professionals, including subcontractors, were chosen, how they were contracted to be paid, and what steps have been taken to review their fees. - In a larger case, particularly if it involved trading, considerations about staffing and managing the assignment and how strategy was set and reviewed. - i) Details of work undertaken during the period. - Any additional value brought to the estate during the period, for which the office holder wishes to claim increased remuneration.